syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 # Customizations in .NET MAUI Date Picker (SfDatePicker)

-The [.NET MAUI Date Picker] header, column header, footer and selection views can be customized.
+The [.NET MAUI Date Picker] header, column header, footer, and selection views can be customized.

-## Header customization
+## Header Customization

-You can customize the date picker header by using the `HeaderView` property of `SfDatePicker`.
+Customize the date picker header by using the `HeaderView` property of the `SfDatePicker`.

-### Set header text
+### Set the header text

 The SfDatePicker control allows you to add the header text by setting the [Text] property in the [PickerHeaderView].
-To enable the header view by setting the [Height] property grater than 0 of [PickerHeaderView].
-The default value of `Height` property is 0.
+To enable the header view, set the [Height] property of [PickerHeaderView] to a value greater than 0.
+The default value of the Height property is 0.

 {% tabs %}